Termination for Convenience Clause

 - Vendor agreements

-- Consulting and freelance contracts
+- Consulting agreements and post-close services contracts

 - MSAs and SOWs